mvysny/vaadin-on-kotlin/docs/gettingstarted.md

     }
 }
 ```
-If you refresh the page now, you'll see the exact same form from our example above.
+If you restart the server refresh the page now, you'll see the exact same form from our example above.
 Building forms in VOK is really just that easy!

 There is a problem with the form though - when you click the "Save Article" button, nothing will happen.